EpicND/testapp/frc_scouting_test/README.md

 # frc_scouting_test

+WORK IN PROGRESS (WIP).
 An App to provide data for FIRST competitions to the general public.
 Utilizes our own Scoultimate API.